Corporate Liability For Employees’ Negligent Driving

 Am I Covered ebook

 If you are in a car crash that was the fault of another driver, and that driver was driving on behalf of his employer, the employer may be liable for your injuries.
-That is true whether the employee was driving his own vehicle or his employer’s vehicle.
+That is true whether the employee was driving his vehicle or his employer’s vehicle.
 Under the principle of vicarious liabilityIllinois law holds employers responsible for the negligent acts of their employees when employees are acting “in the course of employment.”

 Proving the Employee Was Acting Within the Scope of Employment